ardab-0/GalvoTracker/README.md

   cd build
   cmake ..
   make
-  The module file is generated in build folder inside the Release or Debug directory
+  The module file is generated in build folder inside the Release or Debug directory based on the compile mode.
+(Example module file: circle_detector_module.cp38-win_amd64.pyd)

   - Circle detection library must have the same python version with the environment python version
   - You must place opencv dll files next to circle detection module file